aws-samples/aws-net-guides/RuntimeSupport/dotnet6/Readme.md

 The [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/) is an extension for Microsoft Visual Studio on Windows that makes it easier for developers to develop, debug, and deploy .NET applications using Amazon Web Services.
 Visual Studio 2022 supports .NET 6 development, and customers can download the AWS Toolkit for
 [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.AWSToolkitforVisualStudio2022) from the Visual Studio Marketplace.
-Currently the Toolkit is available as a Preview release.
-A GA version will be released in the near future, the current status is tracked in this [issue](https://github.com/aws/aws-toolkit-visual-studio/issues/167).

 When deploying .NET 6 applications to Elastic Beanstalk, make sure the "Build self contained deployment bundle" is selected.